RealDoigt/Alien-Hack-D/README.md

 * Explosive: if it's sandwiched between two bits equal to 1 on the vertical axis, those bits and itself become 0 unless the explosive bit is already 0.
 * Virus: all adjacent bits become 1 when there's a change in the byte line unless the virus bit is 0.
 * Wise: no matter what, it will match the same value as the bit which holds the same position in the solution.
-* Zombie: Except under some circumstances, it's value is inverted whenever there's a byte line change.
+* Zombie: Except under some circumstances, its value is inverted whenever there's a byte line change.